apof/Thesis---Deep-Learning/README.md

 One of our goals is to solve these problems and to produce high quality images.
 We also aim to draw conclusions by experimenting with both networks' and problems' parameters.
+Our application has been developed using Tensorflow library.